RTS What you need to know

 What should I do?

-If you have an RTS meter then you need to phone your supplier as soon as possible, to avoid any issues on the switch off date.
+If you have an RTS meter then you need to phone your supplier as soon as possible, to avoid any issues on your switch off date.

 You should always contact your supplier using the number that is on your bill.
 If you receive a letter, email or text message, then you should still phone using the number on your bill or you can call Act on Energy to advise you of the correct number.